 With home-cooked meal love,

 - Plan your menu.
 The easiest way to feel in control in the kitchen is to know why you’re there.
-If meal planning is new to you, begin by choosing only your dinners for the week.
+If meal planning is new to you, start with just your dinners for the week.
 You’ll soon start to recognize which recipes can be doubled for lunch leftovers or frozen for a future dinner.
-A paper kitchen calendar works great, but there are also websites and phone apps that can streamline the planning process.
+A paper kitchen calendar works great, but there are also apps that can streamline the planning process.
 A few of our favorites are Plan to Eat and Paprika.